Mercedes-Benz · SUV · 2024

 Cons

-- Brake pedal physically moves during regen — genuinely unsettling
+- Brake pedal physically moves during regen braking

-- All climate controls buried in touchscreen menus
+- All climate controls buried in the touchscreen

-- No front trunk despite being a large EV
+- No front trunk despite the massive hood

-- You can't close the charging port from the screen
+- Charging port can't be closed from the infotainment screen

 Value for Money